We think three foundations are vital to create the perfect safari: a host of wildlife, a great camp, and the quality of your hosts.

 Gordon is our head ranger.
 The holder of a silver level KPSGA accreditation, he has almost 20 years’ experience as a wildlife guide, across the Serengeti but also the Masai Mara and Laikipia in northern Kenya.
 Gordon specialises in ornithology and enjoys leading walking safaris across big game country.
 His love for nature began at school, when he joined the wildlife clubs of Kenya.
 He became (and is still) a member of the East African natural history society based at the Nairobi Museum.
 Having been trained as a ranger in South Africa, Gordon helped establish the first guides’ training school in the Serengeti.

-Deus has been part of our Serengeti Bushtops team since 2010, when we opened the new camp.
+Deus is our Headranger at Serengeti Bushtops and has been part of our team since 2010, when we opened the camp.
 A Tanzanian native, he was born in the foothills of Mt.
 Kilimanjaro, starting his career as a porter for mountain climbers.
 Having gained an appetite for guiding, he attended the Sanawari professional guiding school.
 Having graduated as a guide, Deus has added useful experience as a driver-ranger across different parks, especially the southern and northern Serengeti, developing a particular admiration for local birds and big cats.

 Simon also joined us in 2012, having trained in wildlife and tourism management.
 Over recent years he has worked across the Serengeti national park, but also in Tarangire, Lake Manyara, Mkomazi and Ngorogoro.
 With additional learning gleaned from his time in Kenya’s Masai Mara and Amboseli parks, Simon is able to share deep and wide knowledge with our guests.
 Married with three kids, Simon is a great person with whom to explore animal behaviour – human as well as wild!